pmmendoza/NC-among-alternatives/README.md

 ## Replication instructions
 ### Replication from scratch
-*0. Download this repository.*  _Download the entire repository, open an R session / in the same directory._
+*0. Download this repository.*
+_Download the entire repository, start an R project in the same directory._
+To assure the reproducibility of the current code, I have added a [renv](https://rstudio.github.io/renv/articles/renv.html) package control file.
+After having downloaded the repository, you can install all necessary packages and in the same versions used in this code by running `renv::restore()` within your R project.

 *1. Download the necessary datasets.*
 The analyses in this study are based on two other publicly available datasets cited in the paper:
 1. The voter component of the European Election Study (Schmitt et al. 2021).
 Dataset: https://search.gesis.org/research_data/ZA7581